geroafonso/ipsec_traffic_exporter/README.md

-# IPsec Traffic Exporter for Libreswan
+# IPsec Traffic Exporter for StrongSwan

-## This is a Prometheus exporter in Python running as OS service
+## This is a Prometheus exporter in Python running as an OS service

 ### IPsec Traffic metrics returned by the exporter

-The IPsec Traffic is returned in Bytes per the following ipsec parameters: (connection, left_subnet, right_subnet, direction(in/out)).
+The IPsec Traffic is returned in Bytes per the following IPsec parameters: (connection, name, left_subnet, right_subnet, direction(in/out), state).

 ### Prerequisites for installation